wlonk/arcadia/rules/spells.rst

 Miss Bellamy intends to cast a spell.
-She hopes to sneak out at night to the militia encampment, and get a sense of the soldiers' life, and maybe come back with a prize.
+She hopes to sneak out at night to the militia encampment, and get a sense of the soldiers' life, and maybe find a way that she could become a soldier herself; she dreams of military valour, after all.
 This is dangerous on so many fronts: she might be found by her guardians, the sentries at the camp, or footpads on the road at night.
 So she prepares by casting the apprentice spell of Clarity, a spell to alert one of present danger.

 As it is an apprentice spell, it requires two tools.
 She wishes to cast